-The Commercial Vehicle

-Customer Service Center's

-(CVCSC) objective is to protect

-Alaska's highway infrastructure

-by regulating the transport of

-oversize and overweight loads.

-Without a permit detailing

-specific routes any oversize motor

-vehicle could damage

-infrastructure.
-The image to the

-right, taken in 2019, shows an

-example of a vehicle striking the

-Artillery Road Bridge in Eagle

-River.
+The Commercial Vehicle Customer Service Center's (CVCSC) objective is to protect Alaska's highway infrastructure by regulating the transport of oversize and overweight loads.
+Without a permit detailing specific routes any oversize motor vehicle could damage infrastructure.
 The professional staff of the CVCSC can interpret road and bridge restrictions and may issue permits to allow movement of an oversize or overweight load in Alaska.
 This helps preserve infrastructure, including both roads and bridges, by detailing specific acceptable routes.
 A permit for travel on public roads is required for commercial and non-commercial vehicles if a size or weight limit is exceeded.

-For information regarding legal dimensions of loads, contact the CVCSC at the numbers below, or visit the website listed below.
+For information regarding legal dimensions of loads, contact the CVCSC at the numbers below, or visit the website listed.